 When the Taliban have a compound where many of their leaders are hiding it’s always going to be hard to reach.
-Well, this one was no different, with the Navy SEALs DEVGRU unit climbing for more than half the night just to reach the altitude where the Taliban were hiding in a compound ready to be attacked.
+This compound was no different, with the Navy SEALs DEVGRU unit climbing for more than half the night to reach the altitude where the Taliban were hiding.
 It reminds me of the Lone Survivor mission, Operation Redwings.

 Mark Owen explains their mission in No Easy Day,